Rick Ware

-Richard S. Ware (born August 6, 1963) is a professional racecar driver and owner of Rick Ware Racing.
+Richard S. Ware (born August 6, 1963) is an American professional racecar driver and owner of Rick Ware Racing.

-When he was nine years old, he began racing motocross and moved up to the BMX class when he was 12.
+When he was nine years old, he began racing motocross and moved up to the BMX class when he was twelve.

 In 1983, he was named Rookie of the Year in the California Sports Car Club.
-He went on to win several titles in that series, as well as the SCCA and IMSA.
-He also competed in the 1984 Long Beach Grand Prix.

 In 1990, he moved to North Carolina and made his NASCAR Winston Cup Series debut that year at The Bud at the Glen in the No. 22 owned by Buddy Baker.
 He spent the next decade running short tracks in the ARCA, and the Busch Series.
 He suffered injuries in 1996 at Watkins Glen International Raceway, while practicing a Winston Cup car, he crashed into the wall and was unconscious for 45 minutes.
 He made his return to NASCAR in 1998, when he was unable to qualify for the Save Mart/Kragen 350 in his No. 70 Ford Thunderbird.

-He ran 9 of the 14 races in NASCAR West Series in 1999, before he moved up to the Craftsman Truck Series in 2000, where he ran his own No. 51 Chevys, but only ran a limited schedule to sponsorship issues and injuries.
+He ran nine of the fourteen races in NASCAR West Series in 1999, before he moved up to the Craftsman Truck Series in 2000, where he ran his own No. 51 Chevys, but only ran a limited schedule to sponsorship issues and injuries.
 Since then, he has run one Craftsman Truck race and is owner of Rick Ware Racing.
 He is the father of Cody Ware and Carson Ware.